active-interest/seo-ultimate/readme.txt

 	* Avoid duplicate content SEO issues with the recommended noindex settings (see built-in module documentation for details).
 	* Give instructions to search engine spiders if desired (`noodp`, `noydir`, and `noarchive`).

-* **Deeplink Juggernaut** -- UPDATED in Version 6.5
+* **Deeplink Juggernaut** -- UPDATED in Version 6.7
 	* Use the power of anchor text to boost your internal ranking SEO paradigm.
 	* Searches your site's content for anchor texts you specify and automatically links them to a destination of your choosing.
 Lets you easily build internal links to URLs, posts, pages, attachments, custom post type items, categories, terms, post format archives, and custom taxonomy term archives.
-	* Lets you customize footer links for your entire site and/or on a page-by-page basis.
+	* Customize footer links for your entire site and/or on a page-by-page basis.
 	* Easily select autolink destinations using autocomplete textboxes that scour your site's content and taxonomy terms to find the link destination you're looking for.
 	* Autolinks point to the objects themselves, not to their URLs, so if you change the URL of a post or category on your site, the autolinks automatically adjust.
-	* Avoid over-optimization penalties by controlling the maximum number of autolinks added to each post/page, the maximum number of times an anchor is linked per post/page, and/or the maximum number of times an anchor is linked across your entire site.
+	* Avoid over-optimization penalties by controlling the maximum number of autolinks added to each post/page, the maximum number of times an anchor is linked per post/page, and/or the maximum number of times a post/page can link to the same destination.
+	* Decide how many times each anchor is linked across your entire site, on a per-link or global basis.
+	* Choose whether or not posts can link to themselves and/or to the current URL with a few simple checkboxes.
 	* Apply the nofollow attribute on a per-link basis.
 (Perfect for automatic affiliate links.)
 	* Exclude specific posts/pages from having links added to them, if desired (e.g. contact pages, the homepage, etc.).
 	* Import/export your links as CSV files.